 3. Interdisciplinary Workshop on Future Research Directions and decision

-In the next step, the Recruitment Committee discusses all peer-reviewed applications.
-Please note that the Recruitment Committee has access to all applications, even to those that have not passed the eligibility check.
-The top candidates for the fellowships (approximately twice the number of advertised positions) are invited to the Workshop on Future Research Directions at the University of Konstanz.
+In the next step, the recruitment committee will meet to discuss all peer-reviewed applications.
+Please note that the recruitment committee has access to all applications, even to those that have not passed the eligibility check.
+The candidates with the most promising research proposals (approximately twice the number of advertised positions) are invited to the Workshop on Future Research Directions at the University of Konstanz.

 The committee evaluates the personal aptitude of the candidates with regard to leadership and teamwork skills, their ability to present their projects and receive criticism, as well as their ability and willingness to engage in interdisciplinary exchange.
 Candidates are informed of the final decision and their own strengths and weaknesses shortly after the workshop.

-Successful applicants are offered a Fellowship at the Zukunftskolleg.
-The members of the Recruitment Committee draw up a waiting list in case selected candidates reject the offer.
+Successful applicants are offered a Hector Pioneer Fellowship at the Zukunftskolleg.
+The members of the recruitment committee draw up a waiting list in case selected candidates reject the offer.
 No redress procedure is provided, but unsuccessful candidates are eligible to resubmit a revised proposal in the next selection round.
 Similarly, candidates who have evidence that there has been a shortcoming in the way their proposal was evaluated may appeal their rejection and resubmit their application, together with a justification for the appeal, for re-evaluation in the next selection round.

 Hector Pioneer Fellowships are comparable to assistant professorships or junior professorships without tenure in Germany.
-During their Research Fellowships, Fellows can qualify for permanent positions as full professors by pursuing frontier research and exhibiting all skills necessary for a university career.
+During their Hector Pioneer Fellowships, fellows can qualify for permanent positions as full professors by pursuing frontier research and exhibiting all skills necessary for a university career.
 Fellows are invited to apply for faculty positions at the University of Konstanz.